 On March 27 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law

-This latest response to the corona virus adds:
+This response to the corona virus added:

 - $600 to the amount of Unemployment Insurance (UI) you get every week between March 29th and July 25th 2020.